 This talks about situations where a child is put on the sex-offender registry.

 6. Middleton, David, Rebecca Mandeville-Norden, and Elizabeth Hayes.
 "Does Treatment Work with Internet Sex Offenders?
 Emerging Findings from the Internet Sex Offender Treatment Program (i-SOTP)."
 Journal of Sexual Aggression 15.1 (2009): 5-19.
 ERIC.
 EBSCO.
 Web.
 22 Sept.
-2011.
+2011.This article discusses the motivations behind sexual assaults and aggression.

 7. Kernsmith, Poco D., Sarah W. Craun, and Jonathan Foster.
 "Public Attitudes toward Sexual Offenders and Sex Offender Registration."
 Journal of Child Sexual Abuse 18.3 (2009): 290-301.
 ERIC.
 EBSCO.
 Web.
 22 Sept.
 2011.